I. GENERAL INFORMATION

 We use, in particular, the following measures that prevent unauthorised persons from getting access to personal information and data processed through www.lot.com website:

 a) cryptographic measures in the form of a VPN tunnel and coded SSH connection;

 b) Amazon firewall systems;

-a) the Data Administrator shall transfer PNR Data to the U.S. Department of Homeland Security (hereinafter called "DHS") in accordance with the U.S. laws and the international agreement between the EU and the USA.
-These data are transferred for the purposes set out in par.
-4 c) – e).
+a) PLL LOT will transfer PNR Data to the United States Department of Homeland Security (hereinafter referred to as “DHS”) under applicable US regulations and the international contract between the European Union and the United States.
+This data shall be transferred for the purposes specified in Chapter IV of this Policy.

-c) In order to obtain comprehensive explanations concerning the method of handling of PNR Data relating to flights between the EU and the USA by DHS, please refer to DHS' commitments ("PNR Commitments”) published in the US Federal Register, Vol. 64, No. 131, page 41543.
+c) In order to obtain exhaustive explanations on the manner of handling PNR Data concerning flights between the European Union and the United States by DHS, one can become familiar with the obligations of the United States Department of Homeland Security (“PNR Commitments”) published in the US Federal Register vol. 64, No. 131, page 41543.